Power (TV series): Spin-offs

 With the conclusion of the original series, it was announced that Starz had planned four upcoming spin-offs in the same universe as Power.
 These begin with Power Book II: Ghost, which, following shortly after the events of the original series, focuses on Ghost's son Tariq navigating his new criminal life and intending to shed his father's legacy while dealing with mounting pressure to protect his family, including his mother Tasha.
 The series co-stars Mary J. Blige and Method Man.
 The other spin-offs include: Power Book III: Raising Kanan, a prequel into the life of Kanan Stark (50 Cent); Power Book IV: Force, which follows Tommy Egan (Joseph Sikora) originally headed to Los Angeles, California and ending up in the city of Chicago; and Power Book V: Influence, a sequel set in the political world centering on Councilman Tate's (Larenz Tate) ruthless rise to power.
 The development of Power Book V: Influence was cancelled in August 2022 and the series would not be moving forward.
 In March 2024, a prequel series, Origins, which will follow the beginning story of characters Ghost and Tommy, was confirmed to be in development.

 Power Book II: Ghost premiered on September 6, 2020, and has aired four seasons, ending on October 4, 2024.

-Power Book III: Raising Kanan premiered on July 18, 2021, and has aired three seasons.
-In November 2023, ahead of the third season, the series was renewed for a fourth season.
-In March 2024, ahead of the fourth season, the series was renewed for a fifth season.
+Power Book III: Raising Kanan premiered on July 18, 2021, and has aired four seasons.
+In March 2024, ahead of the fourth season, the series was renewed for a fifth & final season.

-Power Book IV: Force premiered on February 6, 2022, and has aired two seasons.
-In December 2023, the series was renewed for a third and final season.
+Power Book IV: Force premiered on February 6, 2022, and has aired three seasons, ending on January 16, 2026.